JarnoBoks/oh-influx2timescale/README.md

   includeFilters: []

   ```
 * You can use a Javascript like this, to create a list of all switchtitems in your openHAB installation.
-Change the second line to Number or Contact for the other types.
+Change the second line to Number, Contact or String for the other types.

 ```javascript
 var txt='';